christsven/H.E.A.T/factions/Baltic Security Partnership Brigade.md

 Some latvian CVR(T) for recon missions.

+### CV9035EE

+Estonia provided a number of CV90 to the brigade as part of their commitment.
+Armed with a Bushmaster III 35/50.

 ### Mi-8/17 combat helicopter

-From latvian air force.
-Two available.
+Available for missions from the latvian air force.

 ### W-3W/WA Sokół

-Part of arms donation from polish land forces.
-Two are available.
+Part of arms donation from polish land forces to Estonia.

 ***